Changing Old Habits — Why It Feels Hard, and What Helps

 This is Part 6 of the Foundations Series —

-a space to understand why old habits hold on, and how they can soften as safety and self-trust grow.
+a space to understand why old habits hold on, and how they can begin to loosen as life starts to feel steadier and more possible.

 Old habits aren’t proof you’re stuck.